chuajiesheng/rdsping/README.md

 # RDS Ping

-A simple Flask application to test RDS connectivity using IAM authentication.
+A simple Flask application to test RDS connectivity using password or IAM authentication.

 ## Endpoints

 ### `GET /hello`

 Health check endpoint for the application.

 **Response:** `ok`

 ### `GET /test`

 Tests RDS database connectivity using IAM authentication.

 **Query Parameters:**

 - `connect_to` (optional) - Override the database name to connect to

 **Response:**

 ```json
 {
   "status": "success",